Amanita Muscaria & Muscimol: Research & Studies

 → View study

-A comprehensive overview of muscimol’s action on the GABA system, covering its role in quieting overactive neural firing and restoring inhibitory balance across the central nervous system.
+A detailed overview of muscimol's orthosteric action on the GABAa receptor, covering its role in quieting overactive neural firing and restoring inhibitory balance across the central nervous system.

 → View study